 Gaming’s great gift is allowing us to indulge in the kind of behaviour society frowns upon.
-Doing your job well got you the high score, but flinging papers all over the place and subverting suburbia was cathartic.
+Doing your job well gets you the high score, but flinging papers all over the place and subverting suburbia is hella cathartic.

 If you think modern games are too easy, this Spectrum hit is the remedy.
 All 20 screens host a clutch of wild and unpredictable hazards.
 If it was released now, it would have an easy mode and a dubstep soundtrack; best stick with the original.